 That being said, we’ll give the ballparks for you to use to work things out for yourself.
 Here goes.

-- How much does it cost to raise a child?
+- How much does it cost to raise a child in 2022?

-- How much does a child cost per year?
+- How much does a kid cost per year?

 - How much does it cost to raise a child monthly?